thoth-tech/documentation/docs/Splashkit/Modules/Data Analytics/Software_Requirements_Specification.md

 ### 1.5 Definitions and Acronyms

-- Dataset: A collection of data in tabular form. fFiles ending in comma separated values (.csv), tab separated values (.tbv), Excel (.xlsx) file extension.
+- Dataset: A collection of data in tabular form.
+Files ending in comma separated values (.csv), tab separated values (.tbv), Excel (.xlsx), test (.txt) file extension.
 - Dataframe: Representation of dataset as an object in the program which allows users to use method calls to preform actions on the dataset.
 - Standardizing: the process of converting data to a common format to enable users to process and